Everything You Need to Know About How

 the City of Lancaster Is Responding to COVID-19 (coronavirus)

-The City will continue to update this page with COVID-19 (coronavirus) as we receive news and guidance from Federal, State and County governing bodies.
-For more information, please visit our Coronavirus Resources webpage or call the City at (661) 723-6000.
+The City will continue to update this page as we receive COVID-19 (coronavirus) news and guidance from Federal, State and County governing bodies.
+For more information and specific resources, please visit our Coronavirus Resources webpage or call the City at (661) 723-6000.

 We are here for you!
 Although many City facilities have closed due to the "Stay at Home" order by the State and County, Lancaster City Hall is open with appropriate measures to protect the health of the community.
 We are planning for several contingency scenarios and taking decisive, informed action to limit the spread of COVID-19 while also ensuring the continuity of our services and programs as much as possible.